Ja98/nest_knowledge_graph/README.md

 **3. Conversion to RDF knowledge graph.** The conversion to an RDF knowledge involves operating on the raw or transformed data to generate the serialization format for the knowledge graph.
 In the example pipeline, a tool known as SPARQL-Generate is used<sup>1</sup>.

 **4. Upload the RDF to a triple store.** A triple store contains the RDF information and provides an endpoint to query the data.
-The .ttl files in our example pipeline can be generated and imported into a local triple store or can be queried at this endpoint: https://graphdb.nestcollaboration.ch/repositories/semanticNest
+Example .ttl files are stored in the Results folder.
+These are imported to the NEST triple store and can be queried at this endpoint: https://graphdb.nestcloud.ch/

 In our approach, we suggest breaking the process of creating a knowledge graph of a building and its energy systems into logical hierarchical concepts, that are addressed in different phases (Geometry, Systems, Sensors):